BRIDGING BETWEEN TWO WORLDS:

 Which is a way or externalizing or projecting outward, or finding some way of identifying with, the qualities that one disowns within oneself, or has gotten separated from in the course of life.

-And which exist simultaneously outside of oneself in the cosmos at large — in the macrocosm — and within.
+in the macrocosm and within.
 But which maybe have been lost or temporarily covered over within oneself.
 The potential exists.
 There's no concept, for example, of "original sin" in those traditions, that you've screwed up, you've lost it and you're never going to regain paradise.
 Paradise can always be regained, but you're going to have to work at it.
 And they have the means by which you can regain this inner paradise and, therefore, an outer paradise.
+Here there's more a sense of an original goodness.
+Or enlightenment or clarity or voidness, maybe.

 The Navajo call it Beauty.
 It's like a cosmic beauty and balance and order and harmony inherent in both micro- and macrocosm or buddha-nature, you could say.
 The Tibetans also have a term, "auspiciousness"; it conveys this as well.
 This ideal state, which abides in the cosmos at large, also (potentially) abides within oneself.
 Sometimes we've created roadblocks, obstacles to realizing that, and we have to refind, restore ourselves into this state within, so that a person can be the best version of oneself and a useful member of society.
-In societies that have no word for "religion" — in which what we call "religion" — is actually conceived as being a way of life - people need some ritualized access to models for what they have to do in daily life, in order to identify with ideal qualities that exist outside and within.
-So you do a spiritual practice when you invoke these embodiments of the ideal qualities — that is, the deities — and identify with them through your prayers and your imaginings and your chants on a daily basis.
-That's what the Navajo and Tibetans do.
+In societies that have no word for "religion"

 It's not that there's a difference so much as a matter of emphasis and degree.
 The general assumption is that Navajos don't want to deal with death at all or are afraid of it.
 If you really compare the two, the Tibetans have an equal fear of a certain kind of death as do the Navajo.
 You could call it "death with rancor," with an unquiet mind.
 Navajos, for example, say that if a person dies of a ripe old age, dies at their time, and they've lived a spiritual life, they will not leave any kind of ghostly residue which can be malevolent and haunt the family and cause disease and misfortune.
 Because basically their inner force of life, their inner winds, are pure.
 Tibetans have the same kind of death-ghost concept.
 If a person at the moment of death has negative thoughts or attachments, they're also going to leave a ghostly residue, and it can also be harmful.
 So in essence, it's not that different.
 There are differences, but the differences are not that severe, across the board.